gregwebs/Shelly.hs/doc/shelly-monad.markdown

 Some commands, like `chdir` will change the environment.
 The current working directory is a global mutable variable: multiple threads will just clobber each other.
-Instead, Shelly places a copy of the working directory and environemnt variables in its monad.
+Instead, Shelly places a copy of the working directory and environemnt variables in the state of its monad.
-The Shelly apis use these values, leaving the global variable alone.
+The Shelly apis all use these values and leave the global variable alone.
 When creating a new thread, simply enter a new `Sh` monad, and you have a new thread-safe copy of global data.